Pirate-MIDI/Pirate-MIDI-Updater/README.md

 This is a (hopefully) easy-to-use cross-platform executable designed to update the firmware for Pirate MIDI devices.

-It supports updates for the following devices:
+It currently supports updating the following devices:
 - [x] Bridge 6
 - [x] Bridge 4
 - [x] CLiCK